3 innovative ways you can use data in marketing and advertising

-Much is said about the sharing economy, with companies like AirBnB and Uber leading the way towards a more open and cooperative economy based on the communication opportunities offered by the internet.
+Much is said about the sharing economy.
+Companies like AirBnB and Uber leading the way towards a more open and cooperative economy based on the communication opportunities offered by the internet.

-Back in 2013 The Economist reported that almost everything is for hire, with it being easier than ever to rent a room or boat or dog walker in almost any part of the world.
+Back in 2013, The Economist reported that almost everything is for hire.
+It is easier than ever to rent a room or boat or dog walker in almost any part of the world.
 For The Economist ‘the big change is the availability of more data about people and things, which allows physical assets to be disaggregated and consumed as services.’

-Now in 2016, Signal has reported that as the seemingly unstoppable trend towards ever more integration and sharing continues, ‘marketers will be joining the collaborative economy as they seek ways to maximise one of their most valuable assets: first-party data.’
+Now in 2016, Signal has reported that as the seemingly unstoppable trend towards ever more integration and sharing continues.
+They say that ‘marketers will be joining the collaborative economy as they seek ways to maximise one of their most valuable assets: first-party data.’

 It is argued that this modern version of mailing list data-sharing allows marketers to reach their audiences at an increasingly specific point in their journey as a customer.
-By moving beyond social media giants such as Facebook as the only way to draw cross-platform data, towards strategically sharing first party data with other organisations, it is possible to increase the scale and reach of your campaigns and reduce the gaps in your organisation’s knowledge of the holistic customer experience.
+We’re moving beyond social media giants such as Facebook as the only way to draw cross-platform data.
+Now, we’re looking towards strategically sharing first party data with other organisations.
+It’s possible to increase the scale and reach of your campaigns and reduce the gaps in your organisation’s knowledge of the holistic customer experience.

 Another innovative way of using data is to capitalise upon the availability and importance of localised data.
-Just as Spotify regionalised its campaign to apply its insights in the most appropriate way for each audience, localising your data can in fact work wonders for your campaign.
+Spotify regionalised its campaign to apply its insights in the most appropriate way for each audience.
+Localising your data can in fact work wonders for your campaign.

-It is fair to say that the concept of localisation isn’t new, with postcode data being used to inform direct marketing and email campaigns for many years now.
-However, according to content writing agency Skyword until recently ‘most marketers haven’t really figured out how to leverage location data to engage customers and drive sales.’
+It is fair to say that the concept of localisation isn’t new.
+Postcode data has been used to inform direct marketing and email campaigns for many years now.
+However, according to content writing agency Skyword, until recently, ‘most marketers haven’t really figured out how to leverage location data to engage customers and drive sales.’

-With the popularity of wearable tech and location sharing on the rise, Skyword points to a number of brands who have successfully engaged with location data to inform crowdsourcing, partnerships and retail coupon campaigns.
+The popularity of wearable tech and location sharing is undoubtedly on the rise.
+Skyword points to a number of brands who have successfully engaged with location data.
+It’s helped businesses to inform crowdsourcing, partnerships and retail coupon campaigns.

-Campaign Live considers the future of big data to be all about location, stating that ‘according to a Posterscope survey of 100 marketers, most believe location data could improve ROI by 60% and plan to boost investment in this area.
+Campaign Live considers the future of big data to be all about location.
+They state that ‘according to a Posterscope survey of 100 marketers, most believe location data could improve ROI by 60% and plan to boost investment in this area.
 They also believe location data will be “fully embraced” in campaigns by 2019.’

-With such innovative methods of placing data at the heart of a marketing campaign, there is little excuse for simply crunching numbers as an end in itself.
-Data insights can be both engaging and valuable when presented creatively, and could be the key to riding the wave towards ever more targeted and informed campaigns in the future.
+There are lots of innovative methods of placing data at the heart of an advertising campaign.
+There is little excuse for simply crunching numbers as an end in itself.
+Data insights can be both engaging and valuable when presented creatively.
+It could be the key to riding the wave towards ever more targeted and informed campaigns in the future.